1788–89 United States House of Representatives elections

 The 1788–89 United States House of Representatives elections were the first U.S. House of Representatives elections following the adoption of the Constitution of the United States.
 Each state set its own date for its congressional elections, ranging from November 24, 1788, to March 5, 1789, before or after the first session of the 1st United States Congress convened on March 4, 1789.
 They coincided with the election of George Washington as the first president of the United States.

-With the new form of government needing to be operational prior to the completion of the first national census, ArticleI, Section 2, Clause3 of the U.S. Constitution set a temporary apportionment of seats.
+With the new form of government needing to be operational prior to the completion of the first national census, Article I, Section 2, Clause 3 of the U.S. Constitution set a temporary apportionment of seats.
 Among the original 13 states, 11 of them ratified the Constitution and elected 59 total representatives.
 North Carolina and Rhode Island did not ratify the Constitution until after the 1st Congress began, and consequently did not elect their representatives until 1790.

 Actual political parties did not yet exist, but new members of Congress were informally categorized as either "pro-Administration" (i.e., pro-Washington and pro-Hamilton) or "anti-Administration".

 The first session of the first House of Representatives came to order in Federal Hall, New York City on March 4, 1789, with only thirteen members present.
 The requisite quorum (thirty members out of fifty-nine) was not present until April 1, 1789.
 The first order of business was the election of a Speaker of the House.
 On the first ballot, Frederick Muhlenberg was elected Speaker by a majority of votes.
 The business of the first session was largely devoted to legislative procedure rather than policy.

 Election summaries

-ArticleI, Section 2, Clause3 of the U.S. Constitution set a temporary congressional apportionment until the first national census was completed in 1790.
+Article I, Section 2, Clause 3 of the U.S. Constitution set a temporary congressional apportionment until the first national census was completed in 1790.

 In the 18th and much of the 19th century, each state set its own date for elections.
 In many years, elections were even held after the legal start of the Congress, although typically before the start of the first session.
 In the elections for the 1st Congress, five states held elections in 1788, electing a total of 29 Representatives, and six held elections in 1789, electing a total of 30 Representatives.
 Two states, North Carolina and Rhode Island, did not ratify the Constitution until November 21, 1789 and May 29, 1790 respectively, well after the Congress had met for the first time, and, consequently, elected representatives late, in 1790, leaving North Carolina unrepresented in the 1st session and Rhode Island in the 1st and 2nd sessions of a total of 3 sessions.